finsterthecat/spring-boot-rest-example/README.md

 ### To view your H2 in-memory datbase

 The 'test' profile runs on H2 in-memory database.
 To view and query the database you can browse to http://localhost:8090/h2-console.
 Default username is 'sa' with a blank password.
+JDBC Url is jdbc:h2:mem:bootexample.

 Make sure you disable this in your production profiles.
 For more, see https://goo.gl/U8m62X

 # Running the project with MySQL